 Wrap documents should include (at minimum) the following:

 (1) a wrap note signed by the buyer;

 (2) a wrap deed of trust securing payment of the wrap note;

 (3) a warranty deed with vendor´s lien conveying title to the buyer; and

-(4) a wraparound agreement covering miscellaneous details of the wrap.
+(4) a wraparound agreement covering miscellaneous details.

 Other Forms of Seller Financing

 Wraps are a form of seller financing.
 There is no disputing it.
 Dodd-Frank and the S.A.F.E.
 Act apply.

 Residential lease-options exceeding six months and contracts for deed were both restricted by changes to the Texas Property Code made in 2005.
 Because the Code now imposes severe penalties on sellers if strict, burdensome rules are not followed, investors have moved away from lease-options and contracts for deed.
 Only a few types of residential owner financing remain practicable: